What is 3D Secure?

-3D Secure provides a layer of protection against fraudulent payments that is supported by most card issuers.
-The Strong Customer Authentication regulation in Europe requires the use of 3D Secure for card payments.
-Unlike regular card payments, 3D Secure requires cardholders to complete an additional verification step with the issuer.
-Typically, this involves showing the customer an authentication page on their bank’s website, where they are prompted to enter a password associated with the card or a verification code sent to their phone.
+For extra fraud protection, 3D Secure requires customers to complete an additional verification step with the card issuer when paying.
+Typically, you direct the customer to an authentication page on their bank’s website, and they enter a password associated with the card or a code sent to their phone.
 This process is familiar to customers through the card networks’ brand names, such as Visa Secure and Mastercard Identity Check.
+Watch our video for an example of an authenticated checkout flow.

 Disputed payments and liability shift